tvooo/tp2/61-pilot.md

 @jungnickel describes a method of creating time-lapse videos of bicycle rides with the aim of conveying a sense of 'there-ness' resulting from the visual experience.
 This experiment builds on her method and, in addition to the feeling of 'being-there', tries to convey a sense of the fluctuating social environment during the ride as well.
 In other words, I aim to represent Jensen's [-@jensen] interpretation of the 'mobile with' as well as was @jungnickel calls 'feeling there'.

-For this, I recorded photos of two rides around the city of Malmö.
+In order to do so, I recorded photos of two rides around the city of Malmö.
 Similar to Jungnickel, I composed these photos without any further editing or filtering into a time-lapse video.
 However, instead of just playing the time-lapse at a constant speed, I modified the frames per second (FPS) of the video depending on the size of my current formation: when I was riding alone, the video would play at a fast pace, and it would slow down whenever I would be with others; the bigger the formation, the slower the video.

 ### Setup